mjiang97/HangMan/README.md

 ## Project Description:
 HangMan is a collaborative multiplayer word-guessing game.
 Work with other players to guess one letter at a time and try to beat the game before the man gets hanged!

-## Required Libraries:
-- ncurses
-	- On debian: `sudo apt install libncurses5-dev libncursesw5-dev`
-	- On other systems google: "install ncurses (platform)" and follow instructions on reliable sites
-	- Or use: `brew install ncurses`

 ## How to Run the Game:
 - Clone this repository
 `git clone https://github.com/mjiang97/HangMan`